zzeroo/libmodbus-vala/README.md

 ## Steps to generate the `.vapi` file

-First you have to checkout and install libmodbus.
+First you have to checkout and install [libmodbus][2].
 I prever compiling from source but this is up to you.

 ```